-The Surgery will close for training from 1pm on Wednesday 5th June 2019
+The Surgery will be closed from 1pm on Wednesday 6th November 2019

 You will not be able to pick up any prescriptions or make appointments during this time.